-Chuck Hagel was the 24th Secretary of Defense, serving from February 2013 to February 2015.
+Chuck Hagel is a Corsair Advisory Board member.
+He was the 24th Secretary of Defense, serving from February 2013 to February 2015.
 He is the only Vietnam veteran and the first enlisted combat veteran to serve as Secretary of Defense.
 Mr. Hagel also served two terms in the United States Senate (1997-2009) representing the state of Nebraska.

 Some of Mr. Hagel’s current commitments include serving on the Board of Trustees of RAND; Advisory Boards of Deutsche Bank America and Corsair Capital; Senior Advisor to Gallup and to the McCarthy Group; Distinguished Executive in Residence at Georgetown University; Distinguished Statesman at the Atlantic Council; and Board of Directors of the American Security Project.

 Previously, Mr. Hagel served on the Board of the Chevron Corporation and the Zurich Holding Company of America, was a Distinguished Professor at Georgetown University, Co-Chairman of the President’s Intelligence Advisory Board, Chairman of the Atlantic Council, Chairman of the United States of America Vietnam War Commemoration Advisory Committee, and Co-Chairman of the Vietnam Veterans Memorial Fund Corporate Council.
 He served as a member of the Secretary of Defense’s Policy Board, Secretary of Energy’s Blue Ribbon Commission on the Future of Nuclear Power, the Public Broadcasting Service (PBS) Board of Directors and the Systemic Risk Council.